Huegoxaga/notes/finance/related-concepts.md

 ### Demand and Supply Analysis

-#### Elasticity
+#### Demand Analysis

 - Demand Curve has quantity demanded on the x-axis and the price of the item on the y-axis
   - Quantity demanded represents the comsumer's intention to buy
-- The demand function quantity demanded equals a constant plus the Own-Price coefficient times Own-Price value plus Cross-price elasticity coeffiecient times Cross-price value plus income coeffiecient times income value
+- The demand function - quantity demanded equals a constant plus the Own-Price coefficient times Own-Price value plus Cross-price elasticity coeffiecient times Cross-price value plus income coeffiecient times income value
   - The quantity demanded is associated with a period, e.g. the demand for 15 apples in a month
   - The quantity demanded is associated wiath a specific group of consumers (e.g. low-income)
 - For all the following elasticity, when the absolute value is above 1, it is elastic.
 When it is less than 1, it is in elastic
   - A high elasticity will greatly effect the demand
+- The law of demand - conditional on all else being equal, as the price of a good increases, quantity demanded will decrease; conversely, as the price of a good decreases, quantity demanded will increase

 ##### Own-Price Elasticity of Demand